-If no notification has been received, parents/caregivers will either receive an automated text message or a phone call as a reminder.
+If no notification has been received, parents/caregivers will either receive an automated email, text message or a phone call as a reminder.

-If you wish to take your children on an extended holiday during term time, then it is a Ministry of Education requirement that you write to the principal prior to the holiday, seeking permission to remove them from school.
+If you wish to take your children on an extended holiday during term time, then it is a Ministry of Education requirement that you write to the principal prior to the holiday, seeking permission to remove them from school during term time.